What is a credit score and how does it work?

 3. Why do I want a good credit score?

-Lots of reasons.
-A good credit score should make it easier for you to take out credit, which is important if you’re looking to make big life changes.
+A good credit score may improve your chances of being approved for loans or credit cards, which could be useful if you’re looking to make big life changes.

 Your score will help banks decide if you can get a mortgage, take out a loan or buy expensive items on finance.
 It can also help you get approved for a new store card or mobile phone contract.

 If you have a low score, banks and lenders are more likely to see you as a risk.
-They may be wary of your ability to pay back what you borrow, and think you could be more likely to miss repayments.
+They may be more wary of your ability to pay back what you borrow.

 5. How can I improve my credit score?